 This model features about 35 centimeters of adjustability.
-The third section of the pole needs to be pulled out all the way to an "extend to here" section.
+The third section of the pole needs to be pulled out to an "extend to here" section.

 The Co-Op Flash Carbon is a traditional telescoping design, and packs down to 27.5 inches, which is in the upper ranges of our telescoping poles this year.
 It's not as packable as a break apart style pole like the Black Diamond Alpine FLZ which breaks down to 15 inches, and a couple of inches longer than the telescoping Black Diamond Alpine Carbon Cork, which packs down to 25 inches.

 The Co-op Flash Carbon features a thin Carbon Fiber weave for its construction.
 Although we didn't run into any issues on the trail, the Black Diamond Alpine Carbon Cork is a beefier carbon pole, with thicker carbon weave.
 The Co-op Flash Carbon is a great pole for regular on-trail use from day hikes to lightweight backpacking trips, but we don't think it would do as well off trail or bushwhacking.
 Instead, we would suggest a burlier pole like the Black Diamond Trail Back or the REI Co-op Passage, as these poles feature aluminum construction.